-Adequate input supply decoupling is mandatory for VDDIN in order to improve startup stability and reduce source voltage drop.
+Adequate input supply decoupling is mandatory for VDD3V3 (pin 100) in order to improve startup stability and reduce source voltage drop.
 The input decoupling capacitor should be placed close to the chip.
-For example, two capacitors can be used in parallel: 100 nF NPO and $4.7 \, \mu F$ X7R.
+For example, two capacitors can be used in parallel: 100 nF NPO and 4.7 μ F X7R.